zocker-160/SyncThingy/README.md

 #### Note

-Syncthing config can be found under `~/.var/app/com.github.zocker_160.SyncThingy/config/syncthing`.
+Syncthing config is located at `~/.var/app/com.github.zocker_160.SyncThingy/config/syncthing`.

 You can reuse your already existing syncthing config file, by moving / copying it there.